 Subsidiary bodies of the CND are the Subcommission on Illicit Drug Traffic and Related Matters in the Near and Middle East and the meetings of the Heads of National Drug Law Enforcement Agencies (HONLEAs) for Africa, Asia and the Pacific, Latin America and the Carribean, and Europe respectively.
-The purpose of these meetings is to coordinate activities to counteract illicit drug trafficking and to monitor new trends within the respective regions.
+The purpose of these meetings is to coordinate activities and to monitor new trends within the respective regions.
 The recommendations of the subsidiary bodies are submitted to the sessions of the CND for its consideration and follow-up action.

 |Tweets by CND_tweets|